API: Design

-The design of an API has a significant impact on its usage.
-First of all, the design of programming interfaces represents an important part of software architecture, the organization of a complex piece of software.
+The design of an API has significant impact on its usage.
 The principle of information hiding describes the role of programming interfaces as enabling modular programming by hiding the implementation details of the modules so that users of modules need not understand the complexities inside the modules.
+Thus, the design of an API attempts to provide only the tools a user would expect.
+The design of programming interfaces represents an important part of software architecture, the organization of a complex piece of software.